10 Banks To Invest in Nigeria

 6. Fidelity Bank PLC

-* Overview: Fidelity Bank has the mission to cater for micro and small and medium enterprises as well as the typical everyday customer.
+Overview: Fidelity Bank aims to cater to the micro and small and medium enterprises as well as the common every-day client.

 Strengths: